-patience in our lives.
+Patience in our life.
 Patience is an important quality of every person.
-Where to "gather" patience and who needs it?
-The absence of trouble is a cause for concern
+Where to “pick up” patience and who needs it?
+Absence of troubles is a cause for concern

-Patience ( saber) is one of those good qualities that Allah encouraged to observe in His great Book and His Messenger (peace and blessings of Allah be upon him) in his Sunnah.
-Word saber has been mentioned in the Qur'an one hundred and four times for various reasons and conditions.
+Patience ( sabr) is one of those good qualities that Allah encouraged in His great Book and His Messenger (peace and blessings of Allah be upon him) in his Sunnah.
+Word sabr has been mentioned one hundred and four times in the Qur'an regarding various reasons and provisions.

 Allah Almighty ordered His Prophet (peace and blessings of Allah be upon him) to be patient, saying:

-Similarly, Allah Almighty ordered the believers to be patient.
+Allah Almighty also ordered believers to be patient.
 He said:

-“But the pious one is ... who showed patience in need, in illness and during battle.
+“But he is godly... who is patient in need, in sickness, and in battle.
 These are the ones that are true.
-Such are the God-fearing” (Al-Baqara, 2:177).
+Such are the pious” (Al-Baqarah, 2:177).

 "Allah loves the patient"(Ali Imran, 3:146).